 Capturing the pain and joy of entering adulthood, navigating the stormy waters of young love, the search for self-belief and finding one’s place in the world are all themes Imogen conveys with her richly melodic voice and lyrics.
 She has the ability to sound fragile and vulnerable and then, just as effectively, deliver lines that exude emotional strength with a deep and soulful resonance.
 The album track Keep Me In The Dark is a raw and powerful example of just that, with only electric and slide guitar providing the perfect moody vibe for Imogen’s spine-tingling vocal performance.

-The range and conviction throughout her songs is what has already drawn many to Imogen’s songwriting and continues to capture the hearts and minds of new fans as they discover Love & Lovely Lies.
+The range and conviction throughout her debut album and live performances is what has already drawn many to Imogen’s songwriting and will continue to capture the hearts and minds of new fans as they discover her latest single, Collide.

 How does this thing work?

 Once we confirm your gig you will be sent a secret URL to sell tickets to your mates.
 Parlour gigs are invite only.

 Got more Questions?
 Call us on 1800 465 972 or read our FAQ.